synapticsynergy/sfFoodTruckService/README.md

 - Include a deeplink to Yelp for more information.
 - Include a deeplink to maps.
 - Include a deeplink to call an uber to your current location.

+### Notes on Data Filtering:

+ - This service will only return food trucks that have currently approved permits.